xiaozongyang/VictoriaLogs/docs/victorialogs/querying/README.md

 The `extra_filters` may contain also arbitrary [LogsQL filter](https://docs.victoriametrics.com/victorialogs/logsql/#filters).
 For example, `extra_filters=foo:~bar%20-baz:x`.

 The arg passed to `extra_filters` and `extra_stream_filters` must be properly encoded with [percent encoding](https://en.wikipedia.org/wiki/Percent-encoding).

+## Resource usage limits

+VictoriaLogs provides the following options to limit resource usage by the executed queries:

+- `-search.maxQueryTimeRange` command-line flag disallows queries without [time filters](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) and queries with too broad time filters, which select time ranges bigger than the value passed to `-search.maxQueryTimeRange`.
+For example, `-search.maxQueryTimeRange=1d` disallows queries, which select logs on time ranges bigger than one day.

+- `-search.maxQueryDuration` command-line flag limits the maximum execution time for a single query.
+For example, `-search.maxQueryDuration=10s` limits the maximum query execution time to 10 seconds.
+The maximum query duration can be set to lower values via `timeout` query arg, which can be passed to all the [HTTP querying APIs](#http-api).

+- `-search.maxConcurrentRequests` command-line flag limits the number of concurrently executed queries.
+It isn't recommended setting it to too big values, since this usually results in the increased RAM usage and slowdown for the concurrently executed queries.
+VictoriaLogs waits for up to `-search.maxQueueDuration` before returning errors to queries, which cannot be executed because `-search.maxConcurrentRequests` limit is reached.

 ## Web UI